Azure/azure-powershell/src/Resources/Resources/help/Get-AzManagementGroupSubscription.md

 ```

 ## DESCRIPTION
 The **Get-AzManagementGroupSubscription** cmdlet gets the subscription info under a Management Group.
+Providing the **SubscriptionId** and **GroupName** will give only the Subscription details for that subscription.
+Providing only the **GroupName** will list the details for all Subscriptions under the Management Group.

 ## EXAMPLES